andreaswachowski/dataviz-2/README.md

 colour"](https://en.wikipedia.org/wiki/Political_colour)).

 The node's size increases with its number of edges.

-Zooming and dragging is possible.
-Mouse over a node to see the

 ### Development
 Development started with [d3noob's block #5141278](http://bl.ocks.org/d3noob/5141278), which is explained in detail in